surifirstpin/biplus_documentation/version.4/Acubi website.md

 #### Deployment

-With BiPlus you have flexibility to integrate into your existing data infrastructure, no matter where it is either on-premise or in the cloud.
+With AcuBi you have flexibility to integrate into your existing data infrastructure, no matter where it is either on-premise or in the cloud.

 #### Speed

-The component has been designed in such a way, that it ensure maximum speed and high performance by making calculation part more easy, with the help of powerful math engine in BiPlus.
+The component has been designed in such a way, that it ensure maximum speed and high performance by making calculation part more easy, with the help of powerful math engine in AcuBi.

-# **BiPlus** ADVANTAGES
+# **AcuBi** ADVANTAGES

 ## Analyse